jwestbrook/PrototypeJS.html5data/README.md

 the HTML5 spec allows for custom attributes on any HTML element starting with data-*

-In Firefox/Safari/Chrome these data fields are available in the `dataset` property - this method will add the ability to access the custom data attributes easily in all browsers supported by Prototype.
+In Firefox/Safari/Chrome these data fields are available in the `dataset` property - this method will add the ability to access or set the custom data attributes easily in all browsers supported by Prototype.
 The data fields will be CamelCase according to the HTML5 spec

 ```html